-A 19th Century Immigrant's View of Lowell tells the story of John Wood, a cabinet-maker from Bury, England who immigrated to Lowell in 1858 and lived here until his tragic death in 1869.
+A 19th Century Immigrant's View of Lowell: The Letters of John Wood, 1858-1860 by Helene Desjarlais tells the story of a cabinet-maker from Bury, England who immigrated to Lowell in 1858 and lived here until his tragic death in 1869.
 The letters and other historical documents on exhibit help to tell the story of one man's life and what he observed around him in Lowell during the mid 1800's.

 The Historical Background